Writing a Senior Thesis

 The SHC program and Northwestern University are prepared to assist students financially in undertaking research for their senior thesis.
 Students may apply for grants from Northwestern University’s undergraduate research funds.
 They may also receive help from the SHC program for research directly relating to their thesis topic.

-The final thesis is due 2 weeks before the program submits the final list of names to WCAS and typically will fall around the Thursday of Week 6 in the spring quarter.
+The final thesis is due two weeks before the program submits the final list of names to WCAS and is usually during Week 6 in the spring quarter.
 The student submits three copies: one for the SHC archive, one for the advisor, and one for the SHC director.
 The archive copy should be printed and bound.
 The other copies should be prepared and sent in the manner preferred by the advisor and director.
 The thesis must include a title page, acknowledgments, a one-page summary with five keywords, the core text, endnotes (or footnotes), and a bibliography.
 The thesis must meet the highest standards of academic rules, carefully proofread and thoroughly referenced.
 Students may use the referencing format that is appropriate to their field, so long as it is a consistent style.Back to top